 Spathodea campanulata is an evergreen, tropical tree.
 It is from the Bignoniaceae family of plants.
-They also call it the African Tulip Tree, Fountain Tree, Nandi Flame, Nile Flame, Squirt Tree, Uganda Flame, Flame Tree of Thika.
+They also call it the African Tulip Tree, Fountain Tree, Nandi Flame, Nile Flame, Squirt Tree, Uganda Flamande, Flame Tree of Thika.
 This tree is native to tropical Africa.
-In its native habitat, it grows to 80ft or 26m tall.
+In its native habitat, and grows to 80ft or 26m tall.
 However, in other regions, it only grows to 35ft or 12m tall.

 How to grow Spathodea campanulata: